PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-changes.md

 ### Flags

-41 flags were changed, related to selectivity shape
+41 flags were changed, related to selectivity shape.

 Model setting     | Applies to      | Before                                 | After                                  | Flag
 ----------------- | --------------- | -------------------------------------- | -------------------------------------- | -----------